Course overview

 10.15-11.15 – Devops Greatest Hits

-• Who are the key organizations trying to shape DevOps in their own way?
-We go through their main contributions to the DevOps movement.
-DASA’s six principles, DevOps Institute’s CALMS model, SAFE’s Continuous Exploration, and much more.
+- What are the key organizations that are trying to shape DevOps in their own way?
+We go over their most important contributions to the DevOps movement.
+DASA’s six principles, the DevOps Institute’s CALMS model, SAFE’s Continuous Exploration, and much more.

 11.15-12.15 – Deep dive into the DevOps culture